David Schultz – MIEAust, CPEng, GAICD

-Jim Fawcett is a certified practicing accountant and partner in a local accounting firm for over 30 years.
-During that time, he has also had extensive involvement with local community and sporting.
+Jim Fawcett is a certified practicing accountant in a local accounting firm for over 30 years.
+During that time, he has also had extensive involvement with local community and sporting groups.
 He is a former Board Member and President of Woorayl District Memorial Hospital and its successor Gippsland Southern Health Service.
-He is a Councillor and former Mayor of South Gippsland Shire Council.
+He is a past Councillor and Mayor of South Gippsland Shire Council.

 Dr Irene Irvine

 Irene Irvine operates her own consultancy providing strategic support to the education and not-for-profit sectors since retiring as Pro Vice Chancellor Deakin University.
 An experienced company director, Irene currently chairs South Gippsland Shire’s Audit Committee and is Deputy Chair of Karingal Disability Services.
 Her past roles have included Chair of Phillip Island Nature Parks, Deputy Chair of Zoos Victoria and Director of State Trustees, Open Gardens Australia and Craft Victoria.
 Irene has lived part time in South Gippsland for over 20 years.
 She holds a Bachelor of Science (Honours), a Graduate Diploma Administration, a Doctor of Philosophy, a Diploma of Education, is a graduate of Leadership Victoria (Williamson Community Leadership Program) and has completed the Australian Institute of Company Directors course.

 Geoff Lake is a barrister at the Victorian Bar.
 He is the chair of Vision Super and a councillor and former mayor of the City of Monash.
 Geoff is also a director of the Australian Institute of Superannuation Trustees and the Municipal Association of Victoria.
 He has previously served as president of the Australian Local Government Association and the Municipal Association of Victoria and is past board member of the Metropolitan Fire Brigade.